-Net OPEB Liability: At June 30, 2021, the Authority reported a liability of \$538,630 for its proportionate share of the collective net OPEB liability for RHBF.
-The net OPEB liability was measured as of June 30, 2020.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2019, and update procedures were used to roll forward the total OPEB liability to June 30, 2020.
-The Authority's proportion of the net OPEB liability was based on the present value of future salaries for the Authority relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2020, the Authority's proportion was 0.00194%, which was a decrease of 0.00067 from its proportion measured as of June 30, 2019, which was 0.00261%.
+Net OPEB Liability: At June 30, 2022, the Authority reported a liability of \$719,134 for its proportionate share of the collective net OPEB liability for RHBF.
+The net OPEB liability was measured as of June 30, 2021.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2020, and update procedures were used to roll forward the total OPEB liability to June 30, 2021.
+The Authority's proportion of the net OPEB liability was based on a projection of the present value of future salaries for the Authority relative to the projected present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2021, the Authority's proportion was 0.00233%, which was an increase of 0.00039 from its proportion measured as of June 30, 2020, which was 0.00194%.

-Net OPEB Asset: At June 30, 2021, the Authority reported an asset of \$2,553 for its proportionate share of the collective net OPEB asset for DIPNC.
-The net OPEB asset was measured as of June 30, 2020.
-The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2019, and update procedures were used to roll forward the total OPEB liability to June 30, 2020.
-The Authority's proportion of the net OPEB asset was based on the present value of future salaries for the Authority relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2020, the Authority's proportion was 0.00519%, which was an increase of 0.00260 from its proportion measured as of June 30, 2019, which was 0.00259%.
+Net OPEB Asset: At June 30, 2022, the Authority reported an asset of \$925 for its proportionate share of the collective net OPEB asset for DIPNC.
+The net OPEB asset was measured as of June 30, 2021.
+The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020, and update procedures were used to roll forward the total OPEB liability to June 30, 2021.
+The Authority's proportion of the net OPEB asset was based on a projection of the present value of future salaries for the Authority relative to the projected present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2021, the Authority's proportion was 0.00566%, which was an increase of 0.00047 from its proportion measured as of June 30, 2020, which was 0.00519%.

-Actuarial Assumptions: The total OPEB liabilities for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2019, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
-The total OPEB liabilities were then rolled forward to June 30, 2020 utilizing update procedures incorporating the actuarial assumptions.
+Actuarial Assumptions: The total OPEB liabilities for RHBF and DIPNC were determined by actuarial valuations as of December 31, 2020, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liabilities were then rolled forward to June 30, 2021 utilizing update procedures incorporating the actuarial assumptions.